adluck/firekyt/replit.md

 ✓ Fixed critical WordPress plugin shortcode URL bug - corrected path from "/widget/" to "/widgets/" for proper iframe embedding
+✓ Updated shortcode function to require domain parameter and removed JavaScript syntax from PHP default values ✓ WordPress plugin now generates correct URLs matching server routes for functional widget embedding ✓ Enhanced WordPress plugin with automatic sizing - shortcode fetches widget dimensions from database instead of using hardcoded defaults
+✓ Updated both plugin and functions.php code to automatically display widgets at their original stored dimensions (160x600 for widget ID 3)
-✓ Updated shortcode function to require domain parameter and removed JavaScript syntax from PHP default values ✓ WordPress plugin now generates correct URLs matching server routes for functional widget embedding ✓ Repositioned site card action buttons to bottom for consistent alignment across all cards ✓ Optimized Dynamic Affiliate Ads Widget System with intelligent content sizing for all standard ad dimensions ✓ Implemented responsive content layouts that automatically adjust typography, spacing, and layout based on selected ad size
+✓ Fixed sizing issue where widgets were being forced into incorrect 300x250 dimensions regardless of actual widget size ✓ Repositioned site card action buttons to bottom for consistent alignment across all cards ✓ Optimized Dynamic Affiliate Ads Widget System with intelligent content sizing for all standard ad dimensions ✓ Implemented responsive content layouts that automatically adjust typography, spacing, and layout based on selected ad size